Interstate or Intrastate? How to Choose the Right Trucking Path

 This choice affects your CDL type, the kind of freight you can haul, your legal responsibilities, and even the age at which you’re allowed to drive commercially.
 Knowing the difference is essential for staying compliant and running a successful business.

 Interstate commerce involves transporting goods across state lines.
 That includes trips that begin and end in the same state but involve cargo linked to a broader supply chain beyond state borders.
+Even if you never leave your home state, you could still be operating in interstate commerce if you haul one leg of a multi-state shipment, briefly cross a state line for the fastest route, or move freight that originated outside the state.

 You May Also Like: The Difference Between DOT Number and MC Number

 On the other hand, intrastate commerce means your operations and cargo stay within one state, from origin to destination.
-If your truck doesn't leave state lines and the shipment is purely local, that’s considered intrastate.
+If your truck doesn't leave state lines and the shipment is purely local, that's considered intrastate.
 For example, delivering freight from Ohio to Pennsylvania is an interstate job.

-But if you're hauling construction materials between two cities in Georgia without the load ever crossing state lines or being part of a national supply chain, you’re operating intrastate.
+But if you're hauling construction materials between two cities in Georgia without the load ever crossing state lines or being part of a national supply chain, you're operating intrastate.

-CDL Requirements: Interstate vs Intrastate
+What Are the CDL Requirements For Interstate vs Intrastate Trucking?

 So, how does this affect your CDL?
 A lot more than you might think.